-- The change cipher spec protocol is used to signal transitions in ciphering strategies. - The protocol consists of a single message "ChangeCipherSpec", which is encrypted and compressed under the current (not the pending) connection state
+- □ The change cipher spec protocol is used to signal transitions in ciphering strategies. - The protocol consists of a single message "ChangeCipherSpec", which is encrypted and compressed under the current (not the pending) connection state separated by "WITH"

+- Cipher suites: a set of pre-defined cryptographic algorithms

+- More than 50 different cipher suites are defined for TLS V1.1

+- Notation

-- □ Cipher suites: a set of pre-defined cryptographic algorithms - □ More than 50 different cipher suites are defined for TLS V1.1 - Notation - Prefix: "TLS" - Consists of 2 selectors - Key exchange algorithm - Algorithms for protection with the Record protocol separated by "WITH" - □ Example: TLS_DHE_RSA_WITH_3DES_EDE_CBC_SHA - DHE_RSA: - Key exchange with Ephemeral Diffie-Hellman, - Authentication with RSA certificate (i.e. the RSA public key is used to sign the DH value) - 3DES_EDE_CBC: Encryption with 3DES in CBC mode (EDE means "Encryption → Decryption → Encryption", which is the usual
+- Prefix: "TLS"

+- Consists of 2 selectors

+- Key exchange algorithm

+- Algorithms for protection with the Record protocol

+- □ Example: TLS_DHE_RSA_WITH_3DES_EDE_CBC_SHA - DHE_RSA: - Key exchange with Ephemeral Diffie-Hellman, - Authentication with RSA certificate (i.e. the RSA public key is used to sign the DH value) - 3DES_EDE_CBC: Encryption with 3DES in CBC mode (EDE means "Encryption → Decryption → Encryption", which is the usual operation for 3DES that we have seen) - Message integrity is provided by SHA-1